-To connect to a Perforce service using a new connection:
+To connect to Helix Server using a new connection:

 - 1. Launch P4V or, if P4V is already running, go to Connection > Open Connection. - 2.
-In the Open Connection dialog, enter the Perforce service name and port number for the connection using server host:port number syntax.
+In the Open Connection dialog, enter the Helix Server name and port number for the connection using server host: port number syntax.

-If your Perforce service is enabled for SSL (Secure Sockets Layer) encryption, use the following syntax: ssl:server\host:port\number
+If your Helix Server is enabled for SSL (Secure Sockets Layer) encryption, use the following syntax: ssl:server host:port number

-If you attempt to connect to an SSL-enabled Perforce service and you see a warning about an untrusted SSL connection or altered SSL fingerprint, contact your Helix Server administrator before completing the connection.
+If you attempt to connect to an SSL-enabled Helix Server and you see a warning about an untrusted SSL connection or altered SSL fingerprint, contact your Helix Server administrator before completing the connection.

-- 3. In the User field, enter your user name. - To browse for a particular user, click the Browse... button and select the user from that list. - To create a user, click New... and fill in the appropriate information. - 4.
-(Optional) In the Workspace field, specify the name of your client workspace. - To browse for a particular client workspace, click the Browse... button and select the workspace from that list. - To create a client workspace, click New... and fill in the required information. - 5.
-Click OK.
+- 3. In the User field, enter your user name. - To browse for a particular user, click the Browse... button and select the user from that list - To create a user, click New... and fill in the appropriate information. - 4.
+(Optional) In the Workspace field, specify the name of your client workspace. - To browse for a particular client workspace, click the Browse... button and select the workspace from that list. - To create a client workspace, click New... and fill in the required information.
+For details, see "Create a workspace" on page 16.

-P4V connects to the specified Perforce service and displays a new instance of its main window.
+P4V connects to the specified Helix Server and displays a new instance of its main window.